InoVin19/CCAPDEV-MCO/README.txt

 1. Utilize search bar on Navigation Bar
 2. Perform your search by inputting the username and click the result to be directed to their public profile
 3. Perform your available slot seach by inputting the date (7 days including the current date) and pressing that will take you to reservation proper with date field filled in

+DELETING PROFILE
+1. Go to your "Profile"
+2. Press "Delete Account" which should prompt a confirmation message

+ADMIN PROFILE
+1. Over at the admin's profile, all reservations can be seen
+2. The admin can edit or delete reservations easily